 Arugula and fig salad has become a family favorite

 We love to make this arugula and fig salad for dinner parties and holiday gatherings.
-It’s colorful, full of different flavors and textures, and goes well with a range of other foods.
-I’ve served this with shrimp pasta, salmon, chicken dishes, and various vegetarian meals.
+It’s colorful, full of different flavors and textures, and goes well with a range of dishes.
+I’ve served this with pasta dishes, salmon, chicken, and various vegetarian meals.

 Mmmm… fresh figs!

-Right now in Austin, the grocery stores have been fully stocked with varieties of figs that range in color from dark purple to bright green on the outside, to various shades of pink on the inside.
+In late summer/early fall, the grocery stores in Austin are fully stocked with varieties of figs that range in color from dark purple to bright green on the outside, to various shades of pink on the inside.
 They are best when heavy, plump, unblemished, and slightly soft on the outside.
 Check out this article to learn more about how to choose figs.

 How to prep fresh fennel bulb